dotnet/docs/docs/csharp/tuples.md

 [!code-csharp[NamedTuple](../../samples/snippets/csharp/tuples/tuples/program.cs#02_NamedTuple "Named tuple")]

 These synonyms are handled by the compiler and the language so that you can use named tuples effectively.
-Inside a single assembly, the compiler replaces the names you've defined with `Item*` equivalents.
-Inside the compiled Microsoft Intermediate Language (MSIL), the names you've given do not exist.
+IDEs and editors can read these semantic names using the Roslyn APIs.
+This enables you to reference the fields of a named tuple by those semantic names anywhere in the same assembly.
+The compiler replaces the names you've defined with `Item*` equivalents when generating the compiled output.
+The compiled Microsoft Intermediate Language (MSIL) does not include the names you've given these fields.

 The compiler must communicate those names you created for tuples that are returned from public methods or properties.
 In those cases, the compiler adds a `TupleElementNames` attribute on the method.
 This attribute contains a `TransformNames` list property that contains the names give to each of the fields in the Tuple.

 > [!NOTE]
 > Development Tools, such as Visual Studio, also read that metadata,